 Rose has a broad range of experience in Energy Law, complemented by her expertise in the fields of Construction, Planning & Environmental and Public/Regulatory law.
 Her experience in Energy Law includes:

-- Natural resources including hydropower and geothermal energy.
-Rose has experience of international disputes as well as litigation and arbitration in the United Kingdom.
-She is currently involved in two multi-million dollar disputes arising out of renewable energy projects in South East Asia (hydropower and geothermal energy).
+- Natural resources including hydropower and geothermal energy: Rose has experience of international disputes as well as litigation and arbitration in the United Kingdom.
+Recent cases include a multi-million dollar dispute relating to the mining industry and she has previously acted on cases arising out of renewable energy projects in South East Asia (hydropower and geothermal energy).

 Secretary of State for Defence v Turner Estate Solutions Ltd EWHC 1150 (TCC)